 Breweries and any other businesses located in Idaho that sell beer at wholesale must have a beer tax permit and file beer tax returns.
-Beer containing 5% or less alcohol by volume is reported on Form 1650, Beer Wholesalers, Breweries, and Direct Shippers Tax Return.
+Report beer containing 5% or less alcohol by volume (ABV) on Form 1650, Beer Wholesalers, Breweries, and Direct Shippers Tax Return.

 Beer regulation, tax collection, and enforcement

 - The Idaho State Tax Commission collects and enforces beer and wine taxes.

 - The Alcohol Beverage Control Bureau of the Idaho State Police ensures that all establishments selling or producing beer and wine are properly licensed and conform to the law.

 - The Idaho Department of Health and Welfare regulates safety and sanitation standards for establishments making retail sales of beer and wine in Idaho.